Posted on March 30 2021

 Contemporary Concrete Wallpaper

-As with any wallpaper mural, this one can be customized with an inspiration quote that can be removed based on your preferences.
+As with any wallpaper mural, this one can be customized as per the wall dimensions and color prints based on your preferences.
 It’s a great way to add a personal touch to your walls and truly make it your own.
 Unlike regular wallpaper, wallpaper murals offer that extra personalization option that guarantees its uniqueness for any home or commercial space.

 Abstract Concrete Wallpaper

 For a more artistic look, abstract concrete wallpaper is a style that blends two distinct categories together: faux finish and abstract.
 Abstract wallpaper styles tend to focus on color usage and how they appear on the wallpaper.
-In this case, the beige/peach colors intermingle with the metallic silver.
+In this Corroded Concrete Abstract Mural Wallpaper, the taupe abstract rings intermingle with the concrete grey color.
+This urban style wallpaper features a wall that resembles metal or concrete with rusted spots for an industrial look.
+Circles are painted on top for an abstract contrast.
 It offers up an aesthetic that sits somewhere between the traditional concrete pattern and a cloudy effect.

 Unlike the previous examples, this one doesn’t emphasize the industrial or aged look as much.
 Rather, there’s only a hint of concrete patterning.
 Thus, for those who don’t want the intense concrete look, this wallpaper is perfect and emphasizes elegance.